Cussa/alura-kafka-formation/README.md

 ### Kafka: Idempotência e garantias - Class 1

 - As the C# has a different approach patter for organizing the code, I didn't follow the proposed solution.
 I splitted it between Models, Config, and Kafka.

+### Kafka: Idempotência e garantias - Class 5

+- On the project, they refactor the database access classes to a library.
+However, given that we using here the EntityFramework with the SQLite, that is not necessary.
+So, you will not find this kind of implementation on this repo.

 ---